 Tmall Logo

 Tmall now has a full-length cat logo.
 The animal stands behind its hind legs, and the front legs are spread apart as if trying to maintain balance or inviting hugs.
 The mouth, consisting of two curved lines, resembles a friendly smile.
-The Chinese name of the brand is written in red at the bottom.
+The brand’s Chinese name is written in red at the bottom.
 In the same line is his domain address: “TMALL.COM.”
-The designers left a custom sans-serif font in which many of the corners are rounded.
+The designers used a custom sans-serif font with many rounded corners.

 The marketplace also uses two short versions of the logo.
 One of them serves as an application icon.
 Its base is a red square with rounded sides.
 It contains the white characters for Tian Mao and the already familiar black cat head that peeks out from below.

-The second short Tmall logo is the website icon displayed in the browser in front of the page name.
+The second short Tmall logo is the website icon displayed in the browser tab, next to the page name.
 It looks like a red square with a white “T” in the middle.
 In the lower part of the quadrangle, a black stripe is drawn, supplemented on both sides by triangular elements that imitate cat ears.

-The final link in the rebranding of the site, which is separated from Taobao, is a new logo.
-It was accepted due to a competition for the best design, which lasted almost two months.
+The final link in the site’s rebranding, which is now separate from Taobao, is a new logo.
+It was accepted as the winner of a design competition that lasted almost two months.
 Representatives of the trading platform received more than 12 thousand works.
-Among them, the most winning was the cat – the current mascot of Tmall.
+Among them, the most winning was the cat, the current mascot of Tmall.

 The artists drew inspiration from the word “Mao,” which is also the name of the politician Mao Tse-Tung and translates as “cat.”
 There is an interesting story connected with this.
 Shortly before Tmall split from Taobao and moved to its domain, the Chinese segment of the Internet noticed that on a banknote with a portrait of the creator of China, a decorative pattern folds into the silhouettes of three mysterious cats.
 Allegedly, one of them stands on its hind legs, and the other two worship it.
 Moreover, the animals have large heads, elongated horizontally, round eyes, and triangular noses.